candosys/mac-dev-ansible/README.md

 Mac Dev Ansible
 ===============
-This is a collection of ansible playbooks designed to maintain a developement mac.
+This is a collection of ansible playbooks designed to maintain a developers mac.

 Anible Notes
 ------------